We published a book on Emotional Literacy. Here's why.

 Through an illustrative guide, the book introduces readers to the 8 basic emotions based on Plutchik’s Wheel of Emotions.
 Our intention is to help participants explore what the 8 basic emotions are, what different intensities of these emotions might be like, and identify how these emotions can be used as a strategic resource rather than obstacles to avoid or overcome.
 The book is full of prompts, and explores what an Emotionally Intelligent person might do differently in the same situation than from their counterparts who lack the skills of Emotional Intelligence.
 Our workshops on Emotional Literacy is based on this book since it is tailored to a Nepali audience who might not already be familiar with the concept of Emotional Literacy.

 Our hope is that there are more feelings based conversations between people.
-As 2021 begins, we envision working with parents, teachers, students as well as working professionals toward our vision of a self-aware and empathetic world.
+We envision working with parents, teachers, students as well as working professionals toward our vision of a self-aware and empathetic world.
 Our first step toward that journey?
 Asking ourselves and those around us often: How are you feeling?.

 You can get the book from EKTA Books.